 Get Legal Help As Soon As Possible

-If you or a loved one’s health has been compromised, or worse, because of the adverse reactions to a dangerous prescription drug, you should consult with an experienced injury attorney right was because time is running against you.
+If you or a loved one’s health has been compromised, or worse, because of the adverse reactions to a dangerous prescription drug, you should consult with an experienced San Antonio drug injury lawyer right was because time is running against you.
 Often times these drug recalls with be followed by a class action federal lawsuit (multi-district litigation).
 Many times there is a pool of money set aside for victims.
 The earlier you can get to the funds, the more likely you are to get a fair settlement.
 Many times people who wait get very little or nothing because the settlement fund has been exhausted.

 Don’t wait to find out what your options are.
 If you’ve been injured by a bad prescription drug, you can talk to one of our injury attorneys for FREE.
 Call us today at (210) 910-4357 to learn what to do to protect your rights, your health, and your financial future.